 - mpe-ncps: MPE-ncps is an extension of MPE-nc that uses Piecewise Solvent representation to support periodic systems.
-Only orthogonal lattices currently supported. - mpe-nc: MPE-nc[78] - mpe2017: Single cavity MPE.[240]
-Note that this is not entirely equivalent to the deprecated option mpe, as the defaults for mpe_solvent_permittivity, isc_cavity_type and mpe_nonelectrostatic_model have changed. - mpb (cf. Sec.
+Only orthogonal lattices currently supported.
+Large Ewald_radius may be necessary do convergence testing. - mpe-nc: MPE-nc[84] - mpe2017: Single cavity MPE.[259]
+Note that this is not entirely equivalent to the deprecated option mpe, as the defaults for mpe_solvent_permittivity, isc_cavity_type and mpe nonelectrostatic model have changed. - mpb (cf. Sec.
 3.18.2)